-KLP has its financial assets invested in customer portfolios and a corporate portfolio.
+LLP has its financial assets invested in customer portfolios and a corporate portfolio.
 The customer portfolios are made up of customers with public-sector occupational pensions, and the portfolios are divided according to risk-bearing capability.
 The market risk affects income and profits differently for the different portfolios.

-The composition of the risk in the customer portfolios is such that the risk of drawing on equity as a result of negative interest results is low.
+The risks in the customer portfolios are compared taking account of objectives such as remaining solvent and maintaining risk capacity over time.
 Annual investment limits are set for the different asset classes.
 The portfolio breakdown for each asset class is generally well diversified so non-systematic risk is very limited.
-The risk in the portfolio is also handled dynamically through operational rules.
+The risk in the portfolio is also handled dynamically though operational rules.
 This means that the risk in the customer portfolios is constantly adjusted to the risk-bearing capacity.
 During the year, the trend in profit or loss will send signals to the policy rule to adjust the level of risk exposure by buying and selling.
 The adjustments will normally be made in the equity market, as long as equities account for the bulk of the total risk in the common portfolio.

 The market risk in the corporate portfolio affects equity directly.
 For the corporate portfolio, KLP aims to take low market risk.
-The majority of the funds are invested in interest-bearing securities with an average duration of 4.7 years as of 2017.
+The majority of the funds are invested in interest-bearing securities with an average duration of 4.8 years as of 2018.
 The corporate portfolio has a low correlation with the customer portfolios.

+Shares

-Shares The equity component of the common portfolio includes Norwegian exposure, global exposure and exposure in emerging markets.
-There are also some smaller investments in special funds, private equity and other equity investments.
+The listed equity component of the common portfolio includes Norwegian exposure, global exposure and exposure in emerging markets.
+Investments in unlisted shares consist of investments in special funds, private equity and other equity investments.
 Management is mainly through mandates issued to KLP Kapitalforvaltning AS.